skycoin/docs/content/devdocs/guides/transactions.md

 ### Final remarks

-- To the date, there is no equivalent to Bitcoin's Pay To [Public Key Hash (PTPKH)]() nor to [Pay To Script Hash (P2SH)]() transaction types in Skycoin, as there is no scripting language associated to Skycoin transactions.
+- To the date, there is no equivalent to Bitcoin's Pay To [Public Key Hash (P2PKH)](/content/glossary/p2pkh-address.yaml) nor to [Pay To Script Hash (P2SH)](/content/glossary/p2sh-address.yaml) transaction types in Skycoin, as there is no scripting language associated to Skycoin transactions.

-- Unlike Bitcoin, Skycoin doesn't implement any standard template for transactions to prevent known bugs.
+- Unlike Bitcoin, Skycoin doesn't implement any [standard template for transactions](/content/glossary/standard-transaction.yaml) to prevent known bugs.
 This occurs due to the simplicity derived from not implementing special types of transactions.

 - In Skycoin transactions, a signature hash is required for every UTXT consumed as input.

-- Skycoin transactions don't include the concept of [locktime]().
+- Skycoin transactions don't include the concept of [locktime](/content/glossary/locktime.yaml).